lifting-bits/mcsema/docs/DebuggingTips.md

 0x00000000004d27eb in sub_40eca0 ()
 ```

 Great!
-You can now investigate the register state here with `print-reg-state-64`, and potentially work your way back by setting more watchpoints.
+You can now investigate the register state here with `print-reg-state-amd64`, and potentially work your way back by setting more watchpoints.
 It's useful to coordinate this workflow with IDA Pro or Binary Ninja to visually see where you are.

 One reason why this approach can be successful is that it can be applied from where the bug occurs, and used to work back from there.
 This example was contrived; a better solution would have been to look at a backtrace on entry to `sub_40eca0` to see who the caller is.
 This technique is more effectively applied when working backward through complex control flows.

-### Register tracing with `-add-reg-tracer`
+### Register tracing with `--add_reg_tracer`

-A second option to `mcsema-lift` is `-add-reg-tracer`.
-This will inject function calls before every lifted instruction (similar to `-add-breakpoints`).
-The called function prints out the values of the general purpose registers stored in the `RegState` structure.
+A second option to `mcsema-lift` is `--add_reg_tracer`.
+This will inject function calls before every lifted instruction (similar to `--add_breakpoints`).
+The called function prints out the values of the general purpose registers stored in the `State` structure.

 #### Collecting lifted traces